-By default the IP address of Keenetic is 192.168.1.1 (it is used for management purposes).
-Keenetic will assign ip addresses from the same range (192.168.1.x) to all home network devices via DHCP.
+By default, a Keenetic router's IP address is 192.168.1.1 (it is used for management purposes).
+Keenetic router assigns IP addresses from the same range (192.168.1.x) to all home network devices via DHCP.

-To avoid IP addresses conflict, you can change Keenetic's IP address and DHCP settings in home network.
+To avoid the IP addresses conflict, you can change Keenetic's IP address and DHCP settings in the Home segment.

 To change it go to 'Home segment' page.